fabian57fabian/archero_bot_57/README.md

 $ python static_bot_cave.py
 ```

-To check button locations, use [checkCoordinates](checkCoordinates.py) script.
+To check button locations, use [TouchManager](TouchManager.py) script.
 Create a folder with all your screenshots.
 Set [images_path](https://github.com/fabian57fabian/archero_bot_57/blob/7c698dc856576cb986093dd3b352cb54c774df84/checkCoordinates.py#L46) to screenshots path.
-launch checkCoordinates script and follow instructions.
+launch TouchManager script and use the interface.
+Current version: basic_usage.

+To execute archero bot by interface, use [GameController](GameController.py.py) script.
+Just launch it with python and start using it.
+Current version: not_ended.

 ## Compatibility
 This software works with following devices: